hihojin/CS-5610-web-development/README.md

 mini assignment 5: Created a simple website that gets user input: color and changes the color of the box using Javascript - with DOM.

-mini assignment 7: RESTful api http requests in Nodejs.
+mini assignment 7: RESTful api http requests in Nodejs.(CRUD operations-- get/post/put/delete)